Alex-Nygaard/Martian-communication/README.md

 A visualization of the flow of information and various stations looks like this:
 ![PlanetDiagram](planetDiagram.png)
+*Figure 1: Visualization of the simulated stations.*

 The system diagram for this project will be:
 ![systemDiagram](systemDiagramUnit2.jpg)
+*Figure 2: A system diagram illustrating the communication between the stations.
+The arrows are color coded to represent the language in which the information is sent.*

 The components included are marked by the pink number on the left, and are individually explained below:
 1. The english string is the message that should be sent.
 A destination should also be specified